ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/008-Proxies.md

 The entity that owns the client will configure the forward proxy on their end.
 When a request is made from the client,the request is routed to the proxy.
 Then the proxy reroutes the request to the server acting as the source of the request.

-Even though they are some reverse proxies that will still send the IP of the original source of the request, typically the IP will send its information and make the server believe it is the source.
-THis means that to the server, it is interacting with just one client.
+Even though they are some forward proxies that will still send the IP of the original source of the request, typically the proxy will send its own information and make the server believe it is the source.
+This means that to the server, it is interacting with just one client.
 So it will simply send the response back to the forward proxy and life continues.

 - Reverse Proxy: A reverse proxy is used when serves does not want clients to interact directly with it.
 This can be for a lot of reasons security, optimization, load balancing, caching etc.